-3 Case 14-M-0101, REV Proceeding, CECONY Distributed System Implementation Plan (filed June 30, 2016). http://documents.dps.ny.gov/public/Common/ViewDoc.aspx?DocRefId={2ECF5647-BC11-4895-8DE8-7A3280E0E706}
+3 Case 14-M-0101, REV Proceeding, CECONY Distributed System Implementation Plan (filed June 30, 2016). http://documents.dps.ny.gov/public/Common/ViewDoc.aspx?DocRefId={2ECF5647-BC11-4895-8DE8-7A3280E0E706} taking steps to facilitate animation of a robust market of third-party actors.
+The Company has provided training programs to more than one thousand independent contractors and will continue to engage market partners through such programs so they can best leverage Company incentives, education, and tools to work directly with customers to deliver energy efficiency.

-The Company is also constantly seeking to more efficiently use available financial resources by driving down unit costs (per KWh and Dth saved) through programmatic activities.
-While the current forecast remains to achieve targets at the unit costs anticipated in the Order Authorizing Utility-Administered Energy Efficiency Portfolio Budgets and Targets For 2016 - 2018 ("ETIP Order"), the Company will continue to work to reduce unit costs and expects in the short to medium-term to benefit from those efforts, enabling more customers to participate in and benefit from the portfolio of offerings.
-However, despite efforts to reduce unit costs, the Company is also cognizant that as lower cost measures and programs reach saturation, and as the Company works with customers to achieve greater levels of savings per residential or commercial building, costs over the longer term may increase per KWh and Dth saved.
+The Company is also constantly seeking to more efficiently use available financial resources by driving down unit costs (per kWh and Dth saved) through programmatic activities.
+While the current forecast remains to achieve targets at the unit costs anticipated in the Order Authorizing Utility-Administered Energy Efficiency Portfolio Budgets and Targets For 2016 - 2018 ("ETIP Order"), the Company will continue to work to reduce unit costs and expects in the short-term to benefit from those efforts, enabling more customers to participate in and benefit from the portfolio of offerings.
+However, despite efforts to reduce unit costs, the Company is also cognizant that as lower-cost measures and programs reach saturation, and as the Company works with customers to achieve greater levels of savings per residential or commercial building, costs over the medium to longer term may increase per kWh and Dth saved.

 The Company also works to introduce new efficient products and services as technologies develop, economic trends shift, and customer preferences and behavior patterns change.
-As market conditions evolve, the Company will continue to manage its Rate Case and ETIP portfolio of initiatives as an integrated whole with the goal of maximizing savings and value delivered to customers and the broader energy system alike.
+As market conditions evolve, the Company will continue to manage its Rate Case and ETIP portfolio of initiatives as an integrated whole with the goal of maximizing energy savings and value delivered to customers and the broader energy system alike.